stackmutt/whoisd/README.md

 }
 ```

-- "format": "{string}.{string}{string}" - indicate that the fields ["phone.countryCode", "phone.areaCode", "phone.subscriberNumber"] need special formatting by described format (not simple joined by default)
+- "format": "{string}.{string}{string}" - indicate that the fields ["phone.countryCode", "phone.areaCode", "phone.subscriberNumber"] need special formatting with described format (they are not simple joined)
-- {string} - represent one string field in the format option
+- {string} - represent one string field in format option

 ```json
 {